top of page

 Positions Available

-We have many assorted roles at camp from Camp Counselors to Administrators, Cooks and Kitchen Service, Activity Leaders, Maintenance, Lifeguards and Camp Medical Staff.
+We have many assorted roles at camp, from Camp Counselors to Administrators, Cooks and Kitchen Service, Activity Leaders, Maintenance, Lifeguards, and Camp Medical Staff.
 We provide up to 2 weeks of training to prepare you for every position at camp.
-We certify staff in lifeguarding, archery, adventure programming and first aid and CPR.
+We certify staff in lifeguarding, archery, adventure programming, first aid, and CPR.

 The Road to Camp